anastuart/thesis/source/10_method.md

 Healthy controls needed to have a PSQI score of 4 or less and an ISI score of 6 or less.

-**consent** All patients were remunerated $100 upon successful completion of the study.
+**consent was voluntary and could be discontinued at any time** All patients were remunerated $100 upon successful completion of the study.

 ## Protocol